Jacques Chirac

-Jacques René Chirac (/ˈʃɪəræk/, /ʒɑːk ʃɪəˈrɑːk/; /fr/; 29 November 1932 – 26 September 2019) was a French politician who served as President of France from 1995 to 2007.
+Jacques René Chirac (/ˈʃɪəræk/, /ʒɑːk ʃɪəˈrɑːk/; /fr/; 29 November 1932 – 26 September 2019) was President of France from 1995 to 2007.
 He was previously Prime Minister of France from 1974 to 1976 and 1986 to 1988, as well as Mayor of Paris from 1977 to 1995.

 After attending the École nationale d'administration, Chirac began his career as a high-level civil servant, entering politics shortly thereafter.
 Chirac occupied various senior positions, including minister of agriculture and minister of the interior.
 In 1981 and 1988, he unsuccessfully ran for president as the standard-bearer for the conservative Gaullist party Rally for the Republic (RPR).
 Chirac's internal policies initially included lower tax rates, the removal of price controls, strong punishment for crime and terrorism, and business privatisation.

 After pursuing these policies in his second term as prime minister, Chirac changed his views.
 He argued for different economic policies and was elected president in 1995, with 52.6% of the vote in the second round, beating Socialist Lionel Jospin, after campaigning on a platform of healing the "social rift" (fracture sociale).
 Chirac's economic policies, based on dirigisme, allowing for state-directed investment, stood in opposition to the laissez-faire policies of the United Kingdom under the ministries of Margaret Thatcher and John Major, which Chirac described as "Anglo-Saxon ultraliberalism".

-Chirac was known for his stand against the American-led invasion of Iraq, his recognition of the collaborationist French government's role in deporting Jews, and his reduction of the presidential term from seven years to five through a referendum in 2000.
+Chirac was known for his stand against the American-led invasion of Iraq, his recognition of the collaborationist French government's role in deporting Jews, him ending conscription in 1997, and his reduction of the presidential term from seven years to five through a referendum in 2000.
 At the 2002 presidential election, he won 82.2% of the vote in the second round against the far-right candidate, Jean-Marie Le Pen, and was the last president to be re-elected until 2022.
-In 2011, the Paris court declared Chirac guilty of diverting public funds and abusing public confidence, giving him a two-year suspended prison sentence.
+In 2011, a Paris court declared Chirac guilty of diverting public funds and abusing public confidence, giving him a two-year suspended prison sentence.